Comprehensive guides

 Strict prohibitions (fine and confiscation)

-• No electronic cigarettes (strictly banned since 2023)
+• No electronic cigarettes (strictly prohibited since May 31, 2023)

 • No rolling papers (prohibited even for legal tobacco)